Companies hit pause button as coronavirus infects economy - RFI

 Paris (AFP)

-Layoffs, cutting costs and halting dividends... companies are scrambling to adapt as the coronavirus emergency hits demand and draconian measures taken to contain the illness undercut production and demand.
+Layoffs, cost cuts and scrapped dividends... companies scramble to adapt as the coronavirus emergency hits demand while draconian measures to contain it undercut production.

-With the economic impact of COVID-19 threatening the survival of many firms, governments have pledged hundreds of billions to help them limp along -- or failing that, to bankroll outright rescues or nationalisation if necessary.
+With the economic impact of COVID-19 threatening the very survival of many firms, governments have pledged hundreds of billions to help them limp along -- or failing that, to bankroll rescues or outright nationalisation.

 Here are some measures companies have taken: